ORI299/telegram-AStockBot/README.md

 15:38 [you]: /stop

-15:38 [AStocksBot]: i will stop notified you when bigc's stock price will change by 5$
+15:38 [AStocksBot]: I will stop notified you when bigc's stock price will change by 5$
 """
 ```
 ```